 Toyota wants its team to enjoy the Experience Center before opening it to the public, but the media and select guests got a look at the grand opening this week.
 Take our photo tour to learn more about what’s featured inside.

-Throughout the Toyota Experience Center, there’s five interactive kiosks.
+Throughout the Toyota Experience Center, there are five interactive kiosks.
 Each one has a virtual team member who, when tapped, shares their Toyota story.

 The customer experience center